-The idea behind the best workplace wellness program is to help employees adopt healthy habits that reduce their overall stress and bad lifestyle choices.
+The best workplace wellness program aims to help employees adopt healthy habits that reduce their overall stress and bad lifestyle choices.

 For example, with the right wellness programs, you can help your employees decrease their smoking habits and motivate them to exercise regularly.
 These practices, in the long run, improve the mental well-being and behavior of employees.

 Many studies have evaluated the ability of wellness programs to improve health behaviors.
-Programs that are well-organized and follow effective behavior change models show the best results.
+Well-organised programs that follow effective behavior change models show the best results.

 4. Higher Engagement